kgopotsomaifo/Level2Task16_quickFood/README.md

   - Any special preparation instructions given by the customer
   - The total amount to be paid

-The program should receive the order and create the invoice in a particular fashion(final output after following the prompts should result in the invoice being outputted)
+The program should receive the order and create the invoice in a particular fashion (final output after following the prompts should result in the invoice being printed out)